 Alex Royt studies the economic and social history of Modern Russia.
-While originally a scholar of international history and international political economy, his research steady moved to examining the function and history of banking in socialist economies.
+While originally a scholar of international history and international political economy, he is current researching the function and history of banking in socialist economies.
 This has brought his work in conversation with prominent themes in business and financial history, such as the growth of the firm and financial innovation.
 His dissertation seeks to examine how Soviet finance worked between the end of the Russian Civil War and the beginning of the Second World War.
 By tracking the reforms and practices of financial intermediation, it examines the role of banks in the industrialization process under Stalinism.

 He served as co-President of Clio, the history department's graduate student organization, in 2019-2020.

 Advisor: Marc Flandreau